 Hemorrhoids Treatment Doctor NYC | Hemorrhoids Specialist Gastroenterologist (GI Doctor) NYC

 Hemorrhoids are swellings in the anus that are a result of swelling of the network of veins in your anal area.
+If you suspect hemorrhoids, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.
+Hemorrhoids are just one of many causes for rectal bleeding and lesions around the anus that need evaluation.
 At Manhattan Gastroenterology, Dr. Shawn Khodadadian, a top rated NYC gastroenterologist and hemorrhoids specialist, offers varying hemorrhoids treatments according to their severity.
 In mild cases, topical medications and an improved diet can help to alleviate symptoms.
-In more severe cases, hemorrhoid surgery can be performed to physically remove the hemorrhoids and repair any damaged tissue.
+In other cases, IRC (Infrared Coagulation), hemorrhoid banding or rarely, surgery can be performed to physically remove the hemorrhoids.

 Almost everyone gets hemorrhoids.
 They may be embarrassing, painful and annoying, but they’re rarely deadly.
 Hemorrhoids are veins in your anal canal and lower rectum that have become inflamed or swollen.
 The same condition in your legs causes varicose veins.

 You can get hemorrhoids inside your rectum, where they’re called internal hemorrhoids.
 You can get them under the skin around your anus, where they’re called external hemorrhoids.
 You can get both kinds at the same time.
 Additional strain or pressure on hemorrhoids can cause them to bleed.